Maintenance and Field Replacement

 6. Connect to the power source.

-7. Verify normal operation using the LED indicators for your switch Table 5.
+7. Verify normal operation using the LED indicators for your switch Table 5 - AC Power Supply Status LED States.

 Removing DC Power Supply

-• Ensure power is removed from DC circuits by turning off the power line servicing the circuits.
+• Remove power from DC circuits by turning off the power line servicing the circuits.

 • Make sure to remove the ground connection last when removing power.